 Easy and Healthy Filipino Pancit

 - Thoroughly rinse the miracle noodles under cold running water.
 Heat a wok or heavy skillet over high heat, then add the noodles to the dry skillet and cook on high for 5 minutes stirring occasionally.
-Remove the noodles from the skillet and set aside.
+Remove the noodles from the skillet and set them aside.

 - Return the pan to the stove, add the oil and reduce the heat to medium-high.
 Add garlic and onion.
 Cook for 4-5 minutes stirring frequently until the onions become translucent.

-- Add the coleslaw mix and cook 3-4 minutes or until the coleslaw is wilted.
+- Add the coleslaw mix and cook for 3-4 minutes or until the coleslaw is wilted.
 Stir in the chicken thighs then remove the vegetables and chicken from the pan and set aside.

 - Return the pan to the stove and reduce heat to medium.
 Add soy sauce, fish sauce, oyster sauce, and water.
 Return the noodles to the pan and simmer until there is only about ¼ cup of liquid.

 - Add the vegetable/chicken mixture back to the pan with the noodles and stir to combine.
 Continue to cook over medium heat for 5 minutes or until most of the liquid is gone.